top of page

 Bella’s Experience: From Mud to Gentle Rain

-Bella, a 55-year-old scientist, initially faced challenges with ketamine due to her logical mindset and significant psychological trauma.
-Traditional antidepressants caused her to gain weight and had unpleasant side effects like brain zaps if she missed a dose.
+Bella, a 55-year-old scientist, presented with additional complexity: a highly analytical mindset, significant psychological trauma, and prior antidepressant side effects including weight gain and brain zaps on missed doses.
 Initially, her response to ketamine was subdued, with minimal improvement up to her sixth treatment.

 Conclusion: The Effortlessness of Maintaining a Better Mood

-Both cases highlight a common theme: The ease of maintaining an improved mood with ketamine compared to traditional antidepressants.
+Both cases highlight a recurring theme in ketamine treatment outcomes: The ease of maintaining an improved mood with ketamine compared to traditional antidepressants.
 These patient stories are invaluable, as they underscore the significant impact of ketamine on our patients' lives and their mental health.

 At our clinic, we find it immensely rewarding to witness such positive responses to treatment and are deeply appreciative of our patients who share their personal experiences with us.